bruceharrison1984/TinyHealthCheck/DummyServiceWorker/README.md

 docker run -it -p 8080:8080 -p 8081:8081 -p 8082:8082 dummy-service-worker
 ```

-**On navite Windows, you must run the process as an administrator to use * as the hostname!
+**On native Windows, you must run the process as an administrator to use * as the hostname!
 Failure to do this will result in the TinyHealthCheck process failing.
 This is not required if running from the Dockerfile**